bigmoves/quickslice/docs/guides/joins.md

 ## How Batching Works

 Quickslice batches join resolution to avoid the N+1 query problem.
-When you query 100 photos with author profiles:
+When querying 100 photos with author profiles:

 1. Fetches 100 photos in one query
 2. Collects all unique DIDs from those photos
 3. Fetches all profiles in a single query: `WHERE did IN (...)`
 4. Maps profiles back to their photos

-This happens automatically for all join types.
+All join types batch automatically.